 Of course, we’d still recommend the Vantage Pro2 for serious weather watchers, as the accuracy of the instrumentation is best-in-class, and it has a broader range of optional sensors.
 However, the Vantage Pro2 is almost twice the price.
 With the Vue, you get all the basics such as inside and outside temperature and humidity, barometric pressure, rainfall, wind speed, and direction.

-If you don’t have any specialized needs (think gardening, water temperature readings, etc.), we’d recommend the Vantage Vue wireless weather station to save some money.
+We recommend the Vantage Vue wireless weather station to save money if you don’t have any specialized needs (think gardening, water temperature readings, etc.).
 And as I can attest personally, it’s worth the money.

 Features at a Glance